What to Do If You Catch a Cold, Flu, or Virus On a Cruise Ship

 Get Some Exercise

-Make sure to eat your veggies and watch out for anything that might cause other issues such as high fat foods and cream-based items that might lead to more congestion.
+Make sure to eat your veggies and watch out for anything that might cause other issues such as high-fat foods and cream-based items that might lead to more congestion.
 The goal here is the get your immune system stronger so it can fight the cold germs and make you healthier faster.
+Our friends at Cruise West Coast have more tips on how to stay healthy on a cruise.
+In addition to eating healthy, make sure to also avoid alcohol consumption since this will only reduce your body's ability to fight off the infection.